fserb/bkc/pages/substrate/substrate.md

 I remember seeing the substrate algorithm running and being overwhelmed by the movement and complexity of it.
 I couldn't understand the code.
 I couldn't come to terms with a small piece of code generating so much information.
-When I started[Better Know Canvas](https://canvas.rocks), I knew I had to revisit Substrate and write about it.
+When I started [Better Know Canvas](https://canvas.rocks), I knew I had to revisit Substrate and write about it.
 So here it is.
 Let's write substrate again.